schemathesis/schemathesis/README.rst

 Schemathesis is a tool for testing your web applications built with Open API / Swagger or GraphQL specifications.

-It reads the application schema and generates test cases which will ensure that your application is compliant with its schema.
+It reads the application schema and generates test cases, which will ensure that your application is compliant with its schema.

-The application under test could be written in any language, the only thing you need is a valid API schema in a supported format.
+The application under test could be written in any language; the only thing you need is a valid API schema in a supported format.

 **Please, help us to improve!**